 BA, University of Minnesota, MA, PhD, Cornell University

-Anglo-Saxon art, especially materialities and postcolonialities; gender and the body in late antique and early medieval culture; history and theory of the book; theories of text and image.
+The art of early medieval Britain, especially materialities and postcolonialities; gender and the body in late antique and early medieval culture; history and theory of the book; theories of text and image.

 ARTF1045: Story of Art 1

 ARTF3100/5071M: Encountering Things: Art and Entanglement in Anglo-Saxon England